Last updated on December 11th, 2025

 Mì Quảng (Quang style Noodle)

-Mì Quảng is a Vietnamese noodle dish that originated from Quảng Nam Province in Central Vietnam.
-Literally Quảng style noodles, the famous Quang noodles have long been a favorite food among locals and travelers to Da Nang in the Central region.
+Mì Quảng is a Vietnamese noodle dish that originated in Quảng Nam Province in Central Vietnam.
+Literally translating to Quảng style noodles, the famous Quang noodles have long been a favourite food among locals and travellers to Da Nang in the Central region.

-Mi Quang has a rustic taste but it is rich in flavor.
+Mi Quang has a rustic taste and is rich in flavour.
 The main ingredients of mì quảng are turmeric rice noodles, meat, and herbs, most commonly served with a small amount of broth.
-Typically, this noodle dish is topped with freshly fried peanuts or rice crackers; and served together or separately with raw vegetables.
+Typically, this noodle dish is topped with freshly fried peanuts or rice crackers and served together or separately with raw vegetables.

-You can find Mì Quảng at almost everywhere in Da Nang for an authentic local bowl of this iconic dish.
-We tried the Mi Quang in the Da Nang city when we are wandering around in the city.
-It is a tiny restaurant in a hidden alley and all the customers are locals.
-Alternatively, Quang Thi Noodles is also another great choice.
+You can find Mì Quảng almost everywhere in Da Nang for an authentic local bowl of this iconic dish.
+During our exploration of the city, we tried the Mi Quang at a tiny restaurant tucked in a hidden alley.
+All the customers are locals.
+It was an amazing find.
 You can try the perfect combination of Quang noodles and crispy ram here.
-Most important, prices are extremely affordable.
+Most importantly, prices are extremely affordable.

 Cao lầu (Hoi An Style Noodles)